uidaholib/main-web-redesign_draft/content/dei/resources.md

 Whether you're looking for archival resources, books, or databases, the Library offers a variety of diverse resources.
 Browse featured items below, or contact [Reference Services](mailto:libref@uidaho.edu) for help finding a specific resource.

 ## Special Collections

+Archival collections created by or related to underrepresented communities in Idaho and the Pacific Northwest.

 {% include feature/carousel.html slides=site.data.dei_collections %}

 {:.pt-5}
 ## Books:

+The books listed below include and recognize all diverse experiences, including (but not limited to) LGBTQ2IA+, Native American/Indigenous, people of color, gender diversity, people with disabilities, and ethnic, cultural, and religious minorities.
+This includes authors, artists, characters in fiction, and related subjects.

 {% assign items = site.data.dei_new_resources %}

 <div class="row">